 Restaurante Barlovento (Paella)

 Restaurante Vent de Tramontana

 Cassai Gran Café & Restaurante

 HIKES & DAY TRIPS

 If you come to Mallorca, I highly suggest renting a car in order to explore the island.
-There's a lot of amazing day-trips, I've put together some of my favorites in a separate blog post.
+There are a lot of amazing day trips, I've put together some of my favorites in a separate blog post.

-If you love to hike, there's some beautiful routes to take.
-I usually look for routes on Komoot, but here's a couple that I really enjoyed:
+If you love to hike, there are some beautiful routes to take.
+I usually look for routes on Komoot, but here is a couple that I really enjoyed: